HomeOfVapourSynthEvolution/VapourSynth-TDeintMod/README.md

 * mtql/mthl/mtqc/mthc: These parameters allow the specification of hard thresholds instead of using per-pixel adaptive motion thresholds. mtqL sets the quarter pel threshold for luma, mthL sets the half pel threshold for luma, mtqC/mthC are the same but for chroma.
 Setting all four parameters to -2 will disable motion adaptation (i.e. every pixel will be declared moving) allowing for a dumb bob.
 If these parameters are set to -1 then an adaptive threshold is used.
 Otherwise, if they are between 0 and 255 (inclusive) then the value of the parameter is used as the threshold for every pixel.

 * nt/minthresh/maxthresh: nt sets the noise threshold, which will be added to the value of each per-pixel threshold when determining if a pixel is stationary or not.
 After the addition of 'nt', any threshold less than minthresh will be increased to minthresh and any threshold greater than maxthresh will be decreased to maxthresh.
+Must be between 0 and 255 inclusive.

 * cstr: Sets the number of required neighbor pixels (3x3 neighborhood) in the quarter pel mask, of a pixel marked as moving in the quarter pel mask, but stationary in the half pel mask, marked as stationary for the pixel to be marked as stationary in the combined mask.